What is the Story About? – Shaping a Screenplay

 Fiddle

 Central Theme: The central theme is universal; it’s an idea or feeling that every human being can relate to.
 Tradition is a very powerful theme, since there’s always a push and pull between generations (e.g. The Big Sick).
-But a script might also be about independence or honor or understanding or balance (“Use the Force, Luke”).
+But a script might also be about independence or honor or understanding or balance or morality (Apocalypse Now).

 Plot: In contrast, the plot can—and should—be specific, with unique characters, settings, and situations.
 Fiddler on the Roof wouldn’t be the same without the shtetl and Tevye and his 5 daughters.
 Seven Samurai is deeply rooted in the history of the Sengoku period.
 This makes the film memorable.
 It “sticks” in the audience’s mind.